 Sr. No. Name of Director Position in Committee Designation 1.
 Sukanta Nag Chairman Independent Director 2.
-Ashok Bhandari Member Independent Director 3.
-Suresh Jhunjhunwala Member Executive Chairman and Whole- - time Director 4.
+Suresh Jhunjhunwala Member Executive Chairman and Whole-time Director 3.
 Anirudh Jhunjhunwala Member Managing Director and CEO

-The Stakeholders' Relationship Committee was constituted by a meeting of the Board of Directors held on June
+The Stakeholders' Relationship Committee was constituted by a meeting of the Board of Directors held on June 30, 2022.
+The Stakeholders' Relationship Committee was last re-constituted pursuant to a resolution passed by our Board on July 03, 2023.

-30, 2022.
 The scope and function of the Stakeholders' Relationship Committee is in accordance with Section 178 of the Companies Act, 2013 and Regulation 20 of the SEBI Listing Regulations.
 The terms of reference of the Stakeholders' Relationship Committee are as follows: